A dual-pairing summation-by-parts finite difference framework for nonlinear conservation laws: The dual-pairing summation by parts operator for d/dx

-Close to the boundaries, the SBP operators \cite{MATTSSON2017upwindsbp, BStrand1994,williams2024drp} considered in this study are closed with lower order accurate stencils of $\gamma =(\nu/2)$-th for even $\nu$, and $\gamma=(\nu-1)/2$-th order of accuracy for odd $\nu$, where $\nu\ge 1$ is accuracy of the interior stencil.
-The global convergence rate of stable SBP finite difference schemes is limited by the accuracy of the boundary stencils.
-As it is well-known \cite{Gustafsson75,Gustafsson81,SVARD2006333}, for first order systems, convergent SBP schemes with $\nu$-th order accurate interior stencils and $\gamma$-th order accurate boundary stencils, where $\gamma<\nu$, will yield $(\gamma+1)$-th order global convergence rate.
-We summarise the discussions in Table \ref{tab:DP_accuracy} below.

-As discussed in \cite{williams2024drp}, a main benefit of the DP-SBP framework \cite{MATTSSON2017upwindsbp, williams2024drp} over traditional SBP schemes \cite{BStrand1994} is there are a pair of derivative operators and more degree of freedom, which enable the flexibility and possibility of designing numerical schemes with special qualities which could potentially capture important characteristics of a target application.
-For example, for conservative PDE systems, we can design energy conserving schemes, thanks to the DP-SBP property Assumption $({B.3})$, and the fact that if
+The SBP operators by themselves do not result in stable numerical methods.
+For a given PDE system, SBP operators must be carefully applied in a manner that allows the proof of numerical stability, as long as suitable numerical treatments of boundary conditions are available.
+As discussed in \cite{williams2024drp}, a main benefit of the DP-SBP framework \cite{MATTSSON2017upwindsbp, williams2024drp} over traditional SBP schemes \cite{BStrand1994} is that there are a pair of derivative operators and more degrees of freedom, which enable the flexibility and possibility of designing numerical schemes with special qualities, which could potentially capture important characteristics of a target application.
+For example, for conservative PDE systems, we can design energy conserving schemes, thanks to the DP-SBP property Assumption ($\mathbf{A}$.3), and the fact that if $\mathcal{Q}_{\pm} := {Q}_{\pm} - \frac{1}{2}B$, ${Q}_{\pm} := H D_{\pm}$ then $\mathcal{Q}_{-} +\mathcal{Q}_{+}^T =0$.
+We can also construct entropy/energy dissipating schemes, for example to upwind transport terms in our systems or dissipate unresolved modes for nonlinear problems.
+This is mainly a consequence of upwind DP-SBP, Assumption ($\mathbf{A}$.4).
+In the current work we will focus on entropy dissipating schemes for robust and accurate simulations of nonlinear hyperbolic conservation laws. \begin{remark} The traditional SBP operator $(D, H)$—based on central FD~\cite{kreiss1974finite,BStrand1994,fernandez2014review,svard2014review}—or collocated DGSEM~\cite{gassner2013skew,taylor2010compatible,fluxo_SplitForm}—also satisfies the DP-SBP framework, that is Assumptions ($\mathbf{A}$.1)--($\mathbf{A}$.4), with $D_- =D_+ =D$ and $\langle \mathbf{f}, \left(D_{+}-D_{-} \right)\mathbf{f} \rangle_{H} = 0$.
+Similarly, given the upwind DP-SBP operator $(D_-, D_+, H)$ which satisfies Assumptions ($\mathbf{A}$.1)--($\mathbf{A}$.4), the averaged operator $ D := \frac12 \left(D_+ + D_-\right) $ is a discrete derivative operator which satisfies the traditional SBP framework $(D, H)$. \end{remark}